England beaten by Bangladesh in opening T20

 Shanto added 65 for the third wicket with debutant Towhid Hridoy, who made 24, as the hosts adapted better to a slow, sluggish pitch.

-The second of three T20s match takes place on Sunday in Mirpur.
+The second of three T20s takes place on Sunday in Mirpur.

-It is Bangladesh's first win over England in a T20 match, though it is only the second time the teams have met in the format.
+It is Bangladesh's first win over England in a T20, though it is only the second time the teams have met in the format.

 England were on course for a huge total as captain Jos Buttler and Phil Salt raced to 80 after 10 overs, but Bangladesh's seamers fought back at the end, conceding just 21 runs from the final four overs.